 I thought maybe it was just my position, so I adjusted my head, but it still didn’t fully clear my sinuses the way I expected.
 With Naväge, I usually feel that instant pressure release after each rinse, the kind of relief that makes you breathe out loud and go, “Ahhh, that’s better.”

 On day two, I switched to the stronger mode, hoping for a deeper cleanse.
 The stronger mode definitely had more pressure, but it also made the water splatter slightly.
 I had to keep tissues nearby.
-My sinuses did feel somewhat clearer afterward, but not completely.
-It was the difference between feeling partially better versus totally refreshed.
+My sinuses did feel totally clearer afterward.
+It was a huge difference between using it and Navage.

 NasalFresh MD vs Naväge